 - a.
-Effective July 1, 1979, for every civil action filed on or after that (1) date, for each item of civil process, including summons, subpoenas, notices, motions, orders, units and pleadings served, three dollars (\$3.00).
+Effective July 1, 1979, for every civil action filed on or after that date, for each item of civil process, including summons, subpoenas, notices, motions, orders, units and pleadings served, three dollars (\$3.00).
 When two or more items of civil process are served simultaneously on one party, only one three-dollar (\$3.00) fee shall be charged.
-Effective July 1, 1981, 1989, for every civil action filed on or after that date, for each item of civil process, including summons, subpoenas, notices, motions, orders, writs and pleadings served, but excluding subpoenas, four dollars (\$4.00). the sum of ten dollars (\$10.00), and for each subpoena served, the sum of five dollars (\$5.00).
-When two or more items of civil process are served simultaneously on one party, only one four-dollar (\$4.00) ten dollar (\$10.00) or one five dollar (\$5.00) fee-fee, as appropriate, shall be charged. b. - When an item of civil process is served on two or more persons or organizations, a separate service charge shall be made for each person or organization.
+Effective July 1, 1981, 1990, for every civil action filed on or after that date, for each item of civil process, including summons, subpoenas, notices, motions, orders, writs and pleadings served, four dollars (\$4.00). the sum of five dollars (\$5.00).
+When two or more items of civil process are served simultaneously on one party, only one four-dollar (\$4.00) five dollar (\$5.00) fee shall be charged.

+b.
+When an item of civil process is served on two or more - When an item of civil process is served on two or more persons or organizations, a separate service charge shall be made for each person or organization.
 If the process is served, or attempted to be served, by a city policeman, the fee shall be remitted to the city rather than the county.
 If the process is served, or attempted to be served by the sheriff, the fee shall be remitted to the county.
 This subsection shall not apply to service of summons to jurors. - (2) For the seizure of personal property and its care after seizure, all necessary expenses, in addition to any fees for service of process. - (3) For all sales by the sheriff of property, either real or personal, or for funds collected by the sheriff under any judgment, five percent (5%) on the first five hundred dollars (\$500.00), and two and one-half percent (2 1/2%) on all sums over five hundred dollars (\$500.00), plus necessary expenses of sale.
 Whenever an execution is issued to the sheriff, and subsequently while the execution is in force and outstanding, and after the sheriff has served or attempted to serve such execution, the judgment, or any part thereof, is paid directly or indirectly to the judgment creditor, the fee herein is payable to the sheriff on the amount so paid.
-The judgment creditor shall be responsible for collecting and paying all execution fees on amounts paid directly to the judgment creditor. - (4) For execution of a judgment of ejectment, all necessary expenses, in addition to any fees for service of process. - (5) For necessary transportation of individuals to or from State institutions or another state, the same mileage and subsistence allowances as are provided for State employees." - Sec.
-3. This act shall become effective July 1, 1989, and shall apply to process served on or after that date.
+The judgment creditor shall be responsible for collecting and paying all execution fees on amounts paid directly to the judgment creditor. - (4) For execution of a judgment of ejectment, all necessary expenses, in addition to any fees for service of process. - (5) For necessary transportation of individuals to or from State institutions or another state, the same mileage and subsistence allowances as are provided for State employees."

+Sec.
+3. This act shall become effective October 1, 1990, and shall apply to process served on or after that date.